 You can change the units of measure of the display by pressing the Units soft key.
 See the note below.
-Zero reference is maintained after instrument power off and will be recalled with the next power-on.
+Zero reference is maintained after the instrument is powered off and will be recalled with the next power-on.
 Zero reference may be lost if battery power is removed.